Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 ### 29.6 Packaging
 - one sample project runs as a packaged desktop build and as a hosted authoritative runtime from the same cooked project content
+- cook/package flows surface actionable progress and error status in the editor shell

 ### 29.7 Regression Coverage
 - native application loop still supports desktop editor startup